How to Sell Digital Art (and Love Doing it)

 For both sites, I refined the search to show most popular first, and changed the default view in iStock to show more results in the screenshot.
 We could refine the search a little more with specific styles or subjects, but the current results work well enough for now.

-Helpfully, Shutterstock gives us a general idea of how popular any given image is.
-Just click it to get to the details, then look for the usage report.
+You might be wondering if there’s a way to know how many people have purchased a given image.
+Unfortunately, no. But while we can’t get concrete download numbers, Shutterstock does give us a general idea of how popular any given image is.
+Just click the image to view the details and then look for the usage report.
 The possible (somewhat ambiguous) values range from “Not used”, “Rarely used”, “Commonly used”, and “Often used”.

 Even on the tenth page of results Shutterstock is reporting relatively high sales on pieces.
 That’s a great sign!
 We’re hundreds of images deep into technically less-and-less popular images (since we sorted by most popular first), yet they’re still being purchased frequently.